Home > Transportation & Public Works > Vision Zero

 Each year, there are more than 300 fatalities on Miami-Dade County roads, and hundreds more are severely injured.
 For too long, these tragic events were thought of as inevitable.
 As such, achieving Vision Zero requires a paradigm shift to embrace the thought that crashes should not result in deaths or serious injuries, and we all share responsibility in achieving our vision.

-Only together we can achieve Vision Zero.
+Only together can we achieve Vision Zero.
 Take the first step by sharing your experience on Miami-Dade County’s roads.

 Contact Us